Jaz Shelley: College statistics

+Professional career

+On 15 April 2024, Shelley was selected by the Phoenix Mercury with the 29th overall pick in the 2024 WNBA draft.
+She was waived by the Mercury on 11 May 2024.

+On 24 May 2024, Shelley signed with the Ballarat Miners of the NBL1 South for the rest of the 2024 NBL1 season.
+In 12 games, she averaged 12.58 points, 5.75 rebounds, 4.67 assists and 1.83 steals per game.

+On 5 June 2024, Shelley signed with Geelong United of the Women's National Basketball League (WNBL) for the 2024–25 season.

+Shelley joined the Geelong United NBL1 team for the 2025 NBL1 South season.
+She was named NBL1 South Most Valuable Player and NBL1 South All First Team, and earned the league's Golden Hands Award.
+She helped the team reach the NBL1 South Grand Final, where they lost 84–64 to the Knox Raiders with Shelley scoring a team-high 19 points.

+Shelley re-joined Geelong, now known as the Venom, for the 2025–26 WNBL season.
+She was named co-captain of the Venom.

 National team career

 Junior national team

 Shelley represented Australia at the 2015 FIBA Under-16 Oceania Championship in New Zealand.
 She averaged 18.8 points, 3.3 steals and 3 assists per game, leading the tournament in each category, and helped her team win a gold medal.
 Shelley was named to the Australian team for the 2016 FIBA Oceania Under-18 Championship in Fiji.
 She averaged 13.8 points, 4 rebounds and 4 steals per game, winning another gold medal and being named to the all-tournament team.
 At the semifinals of the 2016 FIBA Under-17 World Championship in Spain, she scored 23 points to lead Australia to a 73–63 upset win over the United States, who had previously been undefeated in the tournament's four-year history.
 Shelley averaged 8.3 points, 3.8 rebounds and 3 assists per game, helping her team win the gold medal.
 She was a member of the bronze medal-winning Australian team at the 2018 FIBA Under-18 Asian Championship in India, averaging 8.8 points, 7 rebounds and 4.8 assists per game.
 Shelley averaged 8.6 points, 5.4 rebounds and 3.7 assists per game at the 2019 FIBA Under-19 World Cup in Thailand, where Australia won the silver medal.